infor-cloud/xtendm3/docs/examples/example-003.md

 # Trigger Extension Example
 {: .no_toc }

-Working with numbers in XtendM3
+Working with Trigger Extension in XtendM3
 {: .fs-6 .fw-300 }

 ## Table of contents